syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Slide.md

 {% highlight vb.net %}
 [VB.NET]

-'Open an existing presentation.
+'Opens an existing presentation.

 Dim presentation_1 As IPresentation = Presentation.Open("Presentation1.pptx")

-'Retrieve the slide instance.
+'Retrieves the slide instance.

 Dim slide As ISlide = presentation_1.Slides(0)

-'Retrieve the background instance.
+'Retrieves the background instance.

 Dim background As IBackground = slide.Background

-'Set the fill type of the background to gradient.
+'Sets the fill type of the background to gradient.

 background.Fill.FillType = FillType.Gradient

-'Retrieve the fill of the background to the IGradientFill instance.
+'Retrieves the fill of the background to the IGradientFill instance.

 Dim gradient As IGradientFill = background.Fill.GradientFill